-- Tip the grated courgette into a bowl, pour over the vinegar and stir.
+- Tip the grated courgette into a bowl, pour the vinegar over them and stir.
 Set aside.

 - Bring a pan of water to a boil.
 Add the edamame beans and blanch for three minutes.
 Drain and refresh under cold running water, then set aside to dry.